 - An initial investment in Skills, Tools, and Infrastructure is probably the first barrier to overcome.
 Most organizations would have to build up the skills and infrastructure (sometimes from scratch), which may require a significant investment in time and effort.

 - Migration to automated testing can also be risky and disruptive for the business.
-Depending on the organization’s risk appetite and how much psychological safety it has for executing transformations, senior management may decide to opt-out of automation instead of taking on any risks it might involve.
+Depending on the organization’s risk appetite and how much psychological safety it has for executing transformations, senior management may opt out of automation instead of taking on any risks it might involve.

 - Commitment from Leadership: as with any major change, securing the budget and resources is essential for success.
-You also need continuous backup and support if results cannot be evident in short timeframes.
+You also need continuous backup and support if results are not evident in short timeframes.

 - Getting Everybody On Board: Organizational culture plays a large part in driving or inhibiting change.
 People can feel threatened by new technologies, which they believe might render their roles obsolete.
 Part of introducing automation, for example, requires re-inventing the QA role.